watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 Congratulations!
 You've made your first successful Watson Conversation call using Apex.
 Let's continue exploring more of the Conversation API.

 ### 2. Adding Values to our Entities
 Now that we have our entities, we're going to populate them with **values**: basically cities that have good and bad weather.
-Replace your previous code with this:
+Replace your previous code with the following, making sure to update the `WORKSPACE_ID`s with our workspace ID from your Conversation workspace.
+Once that's done, execute it.

 ```apex
 IBMConversationV1 conversation = new IBMConversationV1(IBMConversationV1.VERSION_DATE_2017_05_26);